-The award-winning Burning Passions Theatre (producer of the Classic Theatre Festival) is pleased to announce a new series of free online courses for those interested in Video Design, Set Design, and Stage Management for the theatre (see course descriptions below).
-Taught by some of this country’s leading theatre artists, these accessible classes are an outstanding opportunity to learn the basics with innovative, award-winning artists who inspire with their passion for the trade and are encyclopedic with their knowledge of what makes theatre work well.
+During the fall of 2021, the award-winning Burning Passions Theatre (producer of the Classic Theatre Festival) ran a series of free online courses for those interested in Video Design, Set Design, and Stage Management for the theatre (see course descriptions below).
+Taught by some of this country’s leading theatre artists, these accessible classes were an outstanding opportunity to learn the basics with innovative, award-winning artists who inspire with their passion for the trade and are encyclopedic with their knowledge of what makes theatre work well.
 As we gear up for what will hopefully be a return to live theatre soon, there is no better time to get involved and learn from the comfort of your own home.

-All courses are free of charge, and participants are chosen based on their application.
-Courses are for anyone who is interested in furthering their theatrical skills and knowledge base, or as a refresher course.
-We strongly encourage applicants from the Ottawa and Ottawa Valley area but are open to all applications.
+All courses were free of charge, and participants were chosen based on their application.
+Courses were for anyone who is interested in furthering their theatrical skills and knowledge base, or as a refresher course.

 Many thanks to the Ontario Arts Council for supporting this program.

 Learn how to create your own unique video art installation.
 In this course, participants will explore the history of video in entertainment settings; develop the skills needed to produce their own video content; discover methods of projecting content through 3D space; and learn how video helps to encourage narrative and theme in storytelling.

 Instructor: Wesley McKenzie